phauer/svg-buddy/README.md

 # Features

-There are already other CLI tools like [svg-embed-font](https://github.com/BTBurke/svg-embed-font) or [nano](https://www.npmjs.com/package/nanosvg) for embedding fonts into SVGs.
-Nevertheless, we created svg-font-embedding because it uniquely combines the following features at the same time:
+There are already other good CLI tools like [svg-embed-font](https://github.com/BTBurke/svg-embed-font) or [nano](https://www.npmjs.com/package/nanosvg) for embedding fonts into SVGs.
+Nevertheless, I created svg-font-embedding because it uniquely combines the following features at the same time:

 - It automatically downloads the required fonts.
 Only Google Fonts are supported.
 The fonts are cached locally to avoid downloading them again and again.
 Moreover, it embeds [WOFF2](https://caniuse.com/#search=woff2) fonts which are compressed and therefore much smaller (up to the factor 10 compared to TTF).
 - The embedding should always work.
 See [Reliable Embedding](#reliable-embedding) for details.